Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Introduction

-In the 90's a breakthrough was obtained by Morales, Pacifico and Pujals, \cite{MPP04}, following the very original ideas developed by Ma\~n\'e in the proof of the $C^1$ stability conjecture: they provide a characterization of robustly transitive attractors for 3-dimensional flows, of which the Lorenz attractor is the more significant example: they are partially hyperbolic invariant sets with volume expanding central direction.
-Moreover, robustly transitive attractors without equilibria were proved to be hyperbolic.
-Thus these results extend the classical hyperbolic theory for flows with isolated equilibria and this characterization placed this class of attractors within the realm of a weak form of hyperbolicity.
+In the '90s a breakthrough was obtained by Morales, Pacifico and Pujals, \cite{MPP04}, following the very original ideas developed by Ma\~n\'e in the proof of the $C^1$ stability conjecture, \cite{Ma88}.
+They provide a characterization of {robustly} transitive attractors for 3-dimensional flows, of which the Lorenz attractor is the more significant example.

+After this seminal work, significant advances in this theory were achieved through the work of many authors, who gradually turned to the statistical and stochastic point of view of the Lorenz attractor, see \cite{LMP05, AP11, AGP14, Ar21, AMV15, AM16, APPV09,AV12, SP10, GPN18, PT10, PYY}.